taylort7147/amazing-grace-pdx/tutorial/description-website-code.md

 # Web Pages

+**Unfortunately, Nucleus doesn't display a good preview of these HTML blocks, so they'll just look like empty HTML blocks until you open the preview.**

 ## Messages Front Page

 This page contains links and embedded media players for the latest message video, audio, and notes.
 Each element consists of a `<div>` element that contains and `id` specifying its type and a `<script>` element to bind the data to it.
 For simplicity, in the website editor, each of the video, audio, and notes elements are contained in separate HTML blocks.